pulchart/cfd/README.md

 * **Enforce multi mode** - set `Flags = 16` to force 256 sector reads/writes per IO request, even if card firmware does not support it
   - Can improve performance on capable cards (1MB/s → 2MB/s)
   - **Warning:** May cause data corruption on unsupported cards - see Enforce Multi Mode section below
-* **Simplified SD-to-CF adapter support** - cleaner retry mechanism for IDENTIFY command
+* **Simplified SD-to-CF adapter support** - cleaner retry mechanism for IDENTIFY command introduced in v1.33

 ## What's New in v1.34

-* Made >4GB CompactFlash cards usable
+* Improved compatibility with >4GB CF cards
   - Workaround for "get IDE ID" on large capacity cards
-  - Limited multi-sector IOs for reliability on >4GB cards
-* Tested with AmigaOS 3.2.3

-## Purpose

-Read and write your digital photos, mp3 files etc. directly from CompactFlash cards as used by many mobile devices.

-The OS supplied "carddisk.device" appeared to be unable to understand CF cards.
-This driver provides a suitable alternative.
+  - Multi-sector IO uses firmware reported value to improve compatibility

 ## System Requirements

-* Amiga 1200 or 600
+* Amiga 1200 or 600 (A1200 tested)
 * AmigaOS 2.0+ (tested with 3.2.3)
-* "CompactFlash to PCMCIA/ATA" adapter card (see images/adapter.jpg)
+* CF-to-PCMCIA adapter or SD-to-CF adapter (see [Hardware Notes](#hardware-notes))
 * fat95 file system (disk/misc/fat95.lha)

 ## Installation